 On Sunday evening, a helicopter accident in Houston’s Second Ward claimed the lives of four people, including a child.
 The incident occurred at approximately 7:54 p.m., according to the Houston Fire Department, when a privately-owned Robinson R44 helicopter collided with a radio tower near the intersection of Engelke Street and Ennis Street.

-The aircraft, which had departed from Ellington Airport, struck the tower or a cable connected to it, causing a very loud explosion.
+The aircraft, which had departed from Ellington Airport, struck the tower or a cablef connected to it, causing a very loud explosion.
 The impact led to the collapse of the radio tower and ignited a grass fire that spread over two city blocks.

 Houston Mayor John Whitmire, addressing the media at a late-night news conference, confirmed the fatalities and expressed relief that the accident did not result in more extensive damage.
 “We were very fortunate it didn’t topple one way or the other,” Whitmire stated, referring to the fallen tower.